r1tger/the-dude-abides/README.md

 this is entry note 1, which can be reached from exit notes 8 and 14.
 Entry notes are automatically detected (have no outgoing references, are only referred to from other notes).
-If no notes match the criteria for an entry note or if a circular reference (1 refers to 2, 2 refers to 3 and 3 refers back to
-1) was created, notes can be manually marked as an entry note.
+If no notes match the criteria for an entry note or if a circular reference (1 refers to 2, 2 refers back to 1) was created, notes can be manually marked as an entry note.

 ## What makes the dude unique?